Description

 Shade Wildflower Mix

 This mix of partial-shade tolerant annual, perennial, native, and introduced wildflowers is selected to grow well in many geographical areas.
-Many of these species prefer cooler partial shady areas, however many are fairly drought tolerant.
+Many of these species prefer cooler partially shady areas, however many are fairly drought-tolerant.
 You will find that this mix will adapt to varying microclimates within your planting area where different species will do better in one area and other species will do better in other areas.

 Species in our Shade Wildflower Mix:

-McKana’s Columbine – (Aquilegia hybrida) These large showy blooms have long spurs in a wide range of colors.
+McKana’s Columbine – (Aquilegia hybrida) These large showy blooms have long spurs in various colors.
 A great woodland perennial for the naturalized garden These graceful perennials are a favorite of hummingbirds and hawk moths.
 The colors range from blue to red, violet, or purple and yellow.

-Shasta Daisy – (Chrysanthemum maximum) The full, sparkling-white flowers of this species are a familiar sight in gardens and meadows everywhere.
+Shasta Daisy – (Chrysanthemum maximum) The full, sparkling-white flowers are familiar in gardens and meadows everywhere.

 Candytuft – (Iberis umbellata) Candytuft is an easy-to-grow introduced wildflower with clusters of tiny, deep pink, violet to white flowers and fragrant.
 The foliage is deep green and glossy growing close to the ground.

-Sweet William Pinks – With clusters of dainty rose, pink, and white flowers and delightful scent, these colorful perennials are a standard for classic wildflower gardens.
+Sweet William Pinks – (Dianthus barbatus) With clusters of dainty rose, pink, and white flowers and delightful scent, these colorful perennials are a standard for classic wildflower gardens.

-Purple Coneflower – A hardy, long-lived perennial with large flowers with purple-pink petals surrounding a dark, distinctive cone-shaped center on tall, sturdy, hairy stems.
+Purple Coneflower – (Echinacea purpurea) A hardy, long-lived perennial with large flowers with purple-pink petals surrounding a dark, distinctive cone-shaped center on tall, sturdy, hairy stems.

-Baby Blue-Eyes – a spring-blooming annual wildflower that gets its name from the bright blue flowers on a low spreading shrub-like plant with succulent stems.
+Baby Blue-Eyes – (Nemophila menziesii) A spring-blooming annual wildflower that gets its name from the bright blue flowers on a low-spreading shrub-like plant with succulent stems.

-Mixed Shirley Poppy -The red, pink, white and salmon flowers with single and double petal forms bring a burst of color to the spring garden.
+Mixed Shirley Poppy – (Papaver rhoeas, Mixed) The red, pink, white and salmon flowers with single and double petal forms bring a burst of color to the spring garden.

-Lance-leaf Coreopsis – These have bright, yellow, daisy-like flowers with flat yellow center disks.
-These prefer full sun and good drainage but will tolerate partial shade.
-A good plant for poor, dry soils.
+Lance-leaf Coreopsis – (Coreopsis lanceolata) These have bright, yellow, daisy-like flowers with flat yellow center disks.
+These prefer full sun and good drainage but tolerate partial shade, a good plant for poor, dry soils.

 Zones: 2-8